David Lloyd-Jones (conductor): Early career and Sadlers Wells

-Lloyd-Jones began his career in 1959 as a répétiteur at the Royal Opera House, Covent Garden.
+Lloyd-Jones began his professional career in 1959 as a répétiteur at the Royal Opera House, Covent Garden.
 He made his professional conducting debut in 1961 with the Royal Liverpool Philharmonic Orchestra.
 He conducted the New Opera Company from 1961 to 1964.
 He continued to build his reputation as a freelance conductor for orchestral and choral concerts.
 He also conducted for BBC broadcasts and TV studio opera productions.

 In 1972 he was appointed Assistant Music Director at Sadlers Wells Opera (now English National Opera), where he conducted a wide repertory which included the first British staging of War and Peace by Sergei Prokofiev.

 Opera North

 Lloyd-Jones founded and became the first Music Director of Opera North in 1978, forming its orchestra, the English Northern Philharmonia (now the Orchestra of Opera North), of which he became Artistic Director.
 Over the course of twelve seasons, he conducted over fifty productions in Leeds and other Northern England venues.
-Highlights of his career at Opera North included the first British performance of Krenek's Jonny spielt auf and the British stage première of Richard Strauss's Daphne.
-Other notable Opera North productions which he conducted included Delius's A Village Romeo and Juliet, Borodin's Prince Igor, Wagner's Die Meistersinger von Nürnberg, Berlioz's Les Troyens, Richard Jones's staging of The Love for Three Oranges, a double-bill coupling (as at their first performances) of Tchaikovsky's Iolanta and The Nutcracker – the latter choreographed by Matthew Bourne of Adventures in Motion Pictures – and the world première of Wilfred Josephs's Rebecca.
+Highlights of his career at Opera North included the first British performance of Krenek's Jonny spielt auf and the British stage premiere of Richard Strauss's Daphne.
+Other notable Opera North productions which he conducted included Delius's A Village Romeo and Juliet, Borodin's Prince Igor, Wagner's Die Meistersinger von Nürnberg, Berlioz's Les Troyens, Richard Jones's staging of The Love for Three Oranges, a double-bill coupling (as at their first performances) of Tchaikovsky's Iolanta and The Nutcracker – the latter choreographed by Matthew Bourne of Adventures in Motion Pictures – and the world premiere of Wilfred Josephs's Rebecca.

 He also conducted orchestral concerts for Opera North, including at festivals in France and Germany.
 He stepped down from the position of Music Director in 1990.